frovedis/frovedis/doc/manual/python/ml/bernoulli_naive_bayes.md

     5.36129 5.36129 5.36129 5.36129 ...
 5.88053 5.88053 5.88053 5.88053 5.88053
     negtheta_sum: -160.979 -176.5

+This output will be visible on server side.
 It displays the target model information like model_type, binarize, feature_count, theta, pi, etc. values on the trained model which is currently present on the server.

+**No such output will be visible on client side.**

 __Return Value__
 It returns nothing.